ka-design-dot/411-Final-Project/README.md

 # Weather Dashboard Application

 ## Overview
-The Weather Dashboard is a web-based application designed to provide users with personalized weather information.
-Users can save favorite locations and easily access current, forecasted, and historical weather data.
+Our Weather Dashboard is a web-based application designed to provide users with personalized weather information for cities that they have favorited.
+Users can save favorite locations and easily access current and forecasted weather data, along with air pollution levels and a weather map.
 By leveraging the OpenWeatherMap API, the application delivers user-specific customization, making it easier to stay informed about weather conditions in areas of interest.

 ---

 ## Features

+1. **Account Management**
+   - Create new user accounts.
+   - Log in with a username and password.
+   - Update old passwords.
-1. **Set Favorite Locations**
+2. **Set Favorite Locations**
    - Add and save favorite locations to a user’s profile for quick access.
-2. **Get Weather for a Favorite Location**
+3. **Get Current Weather for a Favorite Location**
    - Retrieve current weather details for a user’s saved location, including temperature, humidity, and wind speed.
-3. **View All Favorites with Current Weather**
+4. **View All Favorites with Current Weather**
    - Display all saved locations with their current weather conditions.
-4. **See All Favorites**
+5. **See All Favorites**
    - View a list of all saved locations for management or selection purposes.
-5. **Get Forecast for a Favorite**
+6. **Get Forecast for a Favorite**
    - View detailed weather forecasts for saved locations, including temperature trends and precipitation chances.
-6. **Detect Air Pollution**
+7. **Detect Air Pollution**
    - Retrieve air quality data, including pollution levels, for saved locations to stay informed about environmental conditions.
-7. **Weather Map**
+8. **Weather Map**
    - Visualize specific weather conditions (e.g., clouds, precipitation, sea level pressure, wind speed, temperature) for a saved location based on selected criteria.

 ---